 Tuesday April 27, 2004 Day 4

-The barometer continued to drop overnight and in the morning it was down to 1002 mB from 1007 yesterday morning, while the wind was up to 15-25 knots ENE.
+The barometer continued to drop overnight and in the morning it was down to 1002 mB from the 1007 of yesterday morning, while the wind was up to 15-25 knots ENE.
 The forecast was still benign but a new low front was developing W of Crete.

 I drove the rented car to Pythagorio, returned it, got some fresh bread and walked back to the marina.
 I then prepared for departure by removing the spring lines and rearranging the bow and stern lines.

 I cast off at 1000 without any problems.
 Outside the marina the wind was around 20 knots from the ENE.
 After stowing the lines and fenders I opened about 60% of the headsail and headed S to Agathonisi making 5.5-6 knots of speed.
 It was a very pleasant and smooth sail, but after we reached Agathonisi and turned W towards the St. Georgio inlet I had to re-start the motor and roll in the sail.
 We reached the W cove (later I learned that it is called Gaidouravlaka - Γαïδουραύλακα) [37° 27.2' N 26° 57.6' E] at 1328 after 17.05 M.